arya-io/PythonNotes/03_OOPS.md

   - Focus on objects and their interactions.
   - Promotes reusability, maintainability, and cleaner code structure.

----*

-Here’s a refined, well-structured version of your Python OOP notes in markdown format.
-The goal is to make them clearer, more organized, and easier for future revision.
-I've preserved your original examples and outputs while enhancing the formatting, explanations, and readability.

 ---

 ## 🔹 What is a Class?